Berkeley Lab Director Paul Alivisatos

 “Paul Alivisatos has been a world leader in the synthesis of artificial nanostructures and quantum dot technology, and one of the principal scientific drivers behind the use of nanoscience technologies to create a new generation of solar photovoltaic cells,” Steve Chu said when he named Alivisatos as Berkeley Lab’s deputy director.

-The many awards and recognitions Alivisatos has received for his science include the U.S. Department of Energy’s Ernest Orlando Lawrence Award, the Wolf Foundation Prize in Chemistry, the Von Hippel Award from the Materials Research Society, the ACS Award in the Chemistry of Materials, the Eni Italgas Prize for Energy and Environment, the Rank Prize for Optoelectronics, the Wilson Prize at Harvard, the Coblentz Award for Advances in Molecular Spectroscopy, and the U.S. Department of Energy’s Award for Sustained Outstanding Research in Materials Chemistry and Outstanding Scientific Accomplishment in Materials Chemistry.
+The many awards and recognitions Alivisatos has received for his science include the U.S. National Medal of Science, the U.S. Department of Energy’s Ernest Orlando Lawrence Award, the Wolf Foundation Prize in Chemistry, the Von Hippel Award from the Materials Research Society, the ACS Award in the Chemistry of Materials, the Eni Italgas Prize for Energy and Environment, the Rank Prize for Optoelectronics, the Wilson Prize at Harvard, the Coblentz Award for Advances in Molecular Spectroscopy, and the U.S. Department of Energy’s Award for Sustained Outstanding Research in Materials Chemistry and Outstanding Scientific Accomplishment in Materials Chemistry.
 In addition, Alivisatos has held fellowships with the American Association for the Advancement of Science, the American Physical Society, the American Chemical Society and the Alfred P. Sloan Foundation.
 He is a member of the National Academy of Sciences and the American Academy of Arts and Sciences.

 When UC President Yudof announced Alivisatos’ appointment as Berkeley Lab director, he said this, “Paul Alivisatos’ scientific expertise and management experience have earned the respect and confidence of the lab staff, the academic community, the DOE, and other federal and industrial sponsors.
 I am confident that Paul is the right leader for the Berkeley Lab at this pivotal point in its history.
 Under his leadership, Berkeley Lab will continue to make great contributions in science and to the world around us.”